Feral goat: Wales

+Feral goats occur in mountain ranges across Wales, such as those in the Rhinogydd range in Snowdonia (Eryri) and those at Stackpole in Pembrokeshire.

+Arguably the most notable herd of feral goats in Wales is the 200 or so Kashmiri found on the Great Orme near Llandudno.
+The herd originated as a gift from Queen Victoria to the Baron Mostyn and have roamed the limestone headland for over 100 years.
+They are wild and have no official owner, with their population being managed by Conwy County Borough Council.
+Over time, the goats have become a tourist attraction and a part of local identity and became an Internet meme during the COVID-19 pandemic in Wales when the herd wandered into the deserted town centre during government lockdowns, navigating their way through the deserted streets and eating flowerbeds and garden hedges.

 Short- and long-term effects of feral goat invasions

+Feral goats at Wilpena Pound in South Australia.
+While feral goats were introduced into the Flinders Range in the 1840s, they only grew to become a problem after the eradication of dingos in the 1940s.

 Feral goats in any country cause many long-term problems pertaining to the native vegetation.
 These problems are caused by overgrazing of these species, as well as the erosion of soil due to the loss of plant roots.
 These goats also affect native animal species because they are using a multitude of resources, causing an increased amount of competition.
 Lastly, they can affect the ecosystem by spreading plants and weeds into areas that they are not typically seen in through their excrement.
 This eventually causes damage because native species of plants now have competition.
 Besides environmental damage, they also cause damage to the economy by damaging agriculture and causing the government to spend money to either control or kill them.